2022 SPIE Startup Challenge

 Training: Applicants to the to the Startup Challenge will be invited to attend the online Entrepreneur program.
 This includes a pitch clinic, customer discovery training, and investor relations training.
 Online courses to prepare teams to pitch will be offered in the months before the Semi-finals event.

-Networking lunches and discussions will introduce you to the right people to help solve your business questions.
+Trainings will introduce you to the right people to help solve your business questions.
 Representatives from investment firms, IP Law, finance, marketing, federal agencies and capital funding are looking forward to learning about your plan and answering your questions about creating a successful venture.

 The global pandemic has impacted all aspects of planning these events and the situation is continually evolving.
 We intend to organize this event according to appropriate guidelines from local health officials.
 We will communicate major modifications to this plan to all participants.